SirAlexBigBrain/GrassBandits/CONTRIBUTING.md

 ### @Hardwaregore & @TechnoDot
-Guys, please donut mess with the code, unless explicitly stated otherwise.
+Guys, please do not mess with the code, unless explicitly stated otherwise.